networkcode-rd/azure-terraform-deployments/Az-Net-VNet-TF/ReadMe.md

 - Accessing sample application on new Linux VM.
 - Deploying Azure Bastion related services(Subnet and NSG)
 - Creation of Azure Bastion
+- Creation of Azure LB and mapping the existing Linux VM in the Azure LB.
+Azure LB is of external Standard.

 Note: Please make sure the version and documentation are referred before trying to use the code block in your environment.

+Terraform Version: 1.11.x